 TYPES OF DENTAL CROWNS

-Everyone has a different choice, requirement, and budget when it comes to customizing a crown for your tooth.
-So keeping that in mind, Marigold Dental provides you a variety of dental crowns for you to choose the most appropriate for you.
-Dental crowns can be categorized on basis of their build material as follows:
+Everyone has different choices, requirements, and budget when it comes to customizing a crown for your teeth.
+Keeping that in mind, we provide you with a variety of dental materials to choose the most appropriate for you.
+Dental crown and bridgework can be made from the following materials:

-Porcelain fused to Metal: When porcelain is fused to metal it forms a stronger restoration than all-ceramic crowns.
-It is connected to the outside of a metal structure to provide strength and a tight seal to prevent leakage and decrease the chance of recurrent dental decay.
-A moderate amount of tooth structure is removed in preparation for the crown but this is replaced with durability and strength when the crown is installed.
+Porcelain fused to Metal: When porcelain is fused to metal it forms a stronger restoration than all-ceramic porcelain crowns.
+It is “fused” to the outside of a metal structure to provide strength, has a tight seal to prevent leakage and decrease the chance of dental decay.
+A moderate amount of tooth structure is removed in preparation for this crown but, it provides durability and strength to the tooth when cemented.

-» Metal Crowns: If you are looking for a long-term and durable solution to your missing or damaged tooth then metal crowns are your one-stop solution.
-They are of 2 types, gold alloy, and base metal alloy crowns.
-The gold or base metals adhere to your tooth making the tooth stronger.
+Gold Crowns: If you are looking for a long-term and durable solution to your damaged teeth, then gold crowns are your solution.
+The gold alloy adheres to your tooth making the tooth stronger.
 The gold alloy is resistant to wear and fracture and does not wear the teeth it comes in contact with.
-Base metal alloys contain non-noble metals that also provide great strength and are resistant to corrosion.
+It is still the preferred choice for many on posterior teeth.

-Dental Crowns are more expensive than a filling, but have advantages.
-Crowns provide durability and strength to teeth that have become so compromised a filling may not be enough to avoid loss and then more expensive treatment.
-Discuss with your dentist to dertermine the best option for you.
+Dental Crowns are more expensive than a filling, but they have their advantages.
+Crowns provide durability and strength to the teeth that have become compromised.
+A filling may not be enough to avoid tooth fracture which can then lead to more expensive treatment.
+Discuss with our dentists to dertermine the best option for you.

-Dental crown preparations and insertions are not painful.
-The same local anesthetics used with fillings are administered to ensure your comfort.
-However, you can expect a longer appointment time so make sure you eat before your appointment.
+Dental crown preparations, and the cementing of the crowns are not painful, the same local anesthetics used when doing fillings are administered to ensure your comfort.
+However, you can expect a longer appointment time so make sure you eat beforehand.

-The life of a dental crown depend on many factors especially the material of the crown and your own oral hygiene.
-Typically dental crowns can last anywhere between 5 to 15 years though some may last longer.
-It is always advised to maintain optimum oral hygiene to help with the longevity of your crowns
+The life of a dental crown depends on many factors especially the material of the crown and your own oral hygiene.
+Dental crowns can last anywhere between 5 to 15 years though it is not unusual to see a crown last as many as 30 years.
+It is always advised to maintain optimum oral hygiene to help with the longevity of your crowns.